 Blood cancer treatment depends on various factors, including the age, the type of leukemia, and deployment that is already happening.
 Some common leukemia handling provided by physicians includes:

 Radiation therapy uses X-rays or other high-energy rays to destroy malignant cells and stop their growth.
 When radiation therapy takes place, the patient lies in bed, and then large equipment moves and directs radiation to certain parts of the body.

 Chemotherapy is one of the main handling for blood cancer, which uses drugs to kill the malignant cells.
 Depending on the type of blood cancer suffered, treatment of chemotherapy can use a single drug or a combination of several drugs.
 The drugs used can be either a medicinal drink or drug injecting.

-3. Biological Therapy
+3. Target Therapy

 Biologic therapy helps the body's durability system leukemia sufferers to attack malignant cells.